LizzieT02/LizzieT02/README.md

 ### I/O and Game Map
   Made as an extension to the Adventure game project, this was made to track a player's movements on a grid.
-The grid representing the world the player is currently within.
+The grid represents the world the player is currently within.

 ## 🌕 WPF Projects 🌖

 ### Adventure Game WPF

-  Made as a more advanced version of the
+  Made as a more advanced version of the Adventure game project done in WPF, taking a step away from the console.

 ### Weather App

+  A small project, pretty self-explanatory, made using openweathermap.org's API to generate a weather forecast